-- This came from London in 1868 as it was seen have been keeping very poor timing in its original location on the Southwark end of London bridge.
-It was built in the memory of the Duke of Wellington - It was erected by George Burt but remains a curiosity with its 'missing illuminated clockface'.
-The top is riddled with bullet holes after being used for target practice by Canadian troops stationed here prior to D Day
+This came from London in 1868, as it was keeping very poor timing in its original location on the Southwark end of London bridge.
+It was built in the memory of the Duke of Wellington.
+It was erected by George Burt but remains a curiosity with its 'missing illuminated clockface'.
+The top is riddled with bullet holes after being used for target practice by Canadian troops stationed here prior to D-Day.